 To submit the essay, please upload an electronic copy to the Assignments section of the course OWL Brightspace website.
-Please also provide your TA with a paper copy of the essay.
 Please use Word or pdf formats.
 Note that plagiarism detection software licensed to Western University is used for textual similarity review.
 All papers submitted for such checking will be included as source documents in the reference database for the purpose of detecting plagiarism of papers subsequently submitted in any university course.